 - the list of the trainings that they have obtained so far and their impact on the work performance.

 So, you see this is the simplest documentation that every organization is capable of developing in all circumstances.
 This leaves no room for any organization: big or small, established or startup to give an excuse of not having the mentoring programs at work.
 So, this planner ensures that the whole mentoring process is organized and planned in a highly structured way which enhances the impact of mentoring program benefits to the organization and its stakeholders.

 3) Identify the reason/ purpose of mentoring

 The direct manager identifies the broad objective of mentoring an employee in step 1.
 Step 3 is the result of the analysis in step 2 where a detailed evaluation is carried out.
-The reason of the mentoring is now more specific and self explanatory.
+The reason for the mentoring is now more specific and self-explanatory.
 So, this step deals with narrowing down the employee needs of mentoring to a very basic level.
 Now, we know the exact competencies to develop therefore, we can exactly proceed in the right direction with minimum chances of failure.

 Mentors and mentees meet either face-to-face if they share the same workplace or online if they are geographically distant.
 As mentoring is relatively long-term, once or twice meetings a week are usually sufficient.
 The interaction doesn’t need to be very formal as it is personalized.